MicrosoftDocs/microsoft-salescopilot-docs/articles/install-viva-sales-as-an-integrated-app.md

 10. When the deployment is complete, select **Done**.

 > [!NOTE]
 > The app is enabled in Teams but not installed.
 You need to go to the Microsoft Teams admin center and create setup policies to install the app and assign users.
-For information about installing Sales Copilot in Teams, go to [Install and pin Sales Copilot in Teams](install-pin-viva-sales-teams.md).
+For information about installing Copilot for Sales in Teams, go to [Install and pin Copilot for Sales in Teams](install-pin-viva-sales-teams.md).

-Allow up to six hours for Sales Copilot to appear in users' Outlook ribbon.
+Allow up to six hours for Copilot for Sales to appear in users' Outlook ribbon.

 Sellers will receive a pop-up notification that their administrator has installed a new app.

-## Manage the Sales Copilot app
+## Manage the Copilot for Sales app

-After you've installed Sales Copilot as an integrated app, you can manage its configuration, add and remove users, and view its usage in the Microsoft 365 admin center.
+After you've installed Copilot for Sales as an integrated app, you can manage its configuration, add and remove users, and view its usage in the Microsoft 365 admin center.

 1. In the [Microsoft 365 admin center](https://admin.microsoft.com/), select **Settings** &gt; **Integrated apps**.

-2. On the **Integrated apps** page, select the **Microsoft Sales Copilot** app.
+2. On the **Integrated apps** page, select the **Microsoft Copilot for Sales** app.

-The **Microsoft Sales Copilot** panel opens with the following tabs:
+The **Microsoft Copilot for Sales** panel opens with the following tabs:

 - **Overview**: Displays basic information about the add-in, deployed apps, and assigned users.